undimmable/learning-context-protocol/.junie/guidelines.md

 ## Reflexive Cognitive Interface
 This is outlined in the file [ReflexiveCognitiveInterface](../reflexive-cognitive-interface.md).

+## Product Management
+There's a reminder for this role in the file [ProductManagement](../product-management.yaml).

+## Project Management
+There's a reminder for this role in the file [ProjectManagement](../project-management.yaml).

 ## Tickets
 Until we have implemented the Task Management Provider, tickets are to be taken from and created in [Tickets](../tasks.yaml).